 Arts administrators sometimes have opportunities to collaborate with each other and work with the larger art education community.
 In 2018, for example, over 10 art museums collaborated with local youth grade school programs and schools to feature exhibits of art work by children from across the United States.
 The exhibition, which was open from November 5, 2018 to January 2, 2019, was hosted at the U.S. Department of Education Headquarters in Washington D.C.

-According to the U.S. Bureau of Labor and Statistics, archivists, curators, and museum workers are expected to have a faster than average job growth, with a median salary of $48,400* from 2016 to 2026.
+According to the U.S. Bureau of Labor and Statistics, archivists, curators, and museum workers are expected to have much faster than average job growth at 12% from 2021 to 2031, with a median salary of $50,120* in 2021.

 Master’s in Art Education Courses and Curriculum Highlights

 A master’s degree in art education provides educators with the tools they need to be successful in a multitude of artistic professions.
 A comprehensive master’s program will offer students a variety of scholastic opportunities, chances for networking, and a structured way to gain exposure to different artistic mediums and teaching strategies.